groue/GRMustache/README.md

 	}
 	@end

-Now let's build a rendering context which merges the data and the helper class:
+Now the tricky part is to provide to the template a context which contains both data, and the helper methods.
+Let's introduce the GRMustacheContext class, whose purpose is helping you do that.

+	id dataModel = ...;
 	GRMustacheContext *context = [GRMustacheContext contextWithObjects:
 	                              [GRMustacheHelperTestContext class],
-	                              data,
+	                              dataModel,
 	                              nil];

 And now we can render: